IBM-Bluemix-Docs/certificate-manager/order-certificates.md

    5. Select the appropriate algorithm and key algorithm
    6. Click **Order**

 Your order is placed in a **Pending** state.
-After you answer the domain validation challenge and {{site.data.keyword.cloudcerts_short}} verifies you own the requested domain, you are issued the certificate and its state will change to **Valid**.
+After you answer the domain validation challenge and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you are issued the certificate and its state will change to **Valid**.
 You're notified when your certificate is ready or if there was a problem, in your Slack and/or Callback URL notifications channel.

 ## Renewing certificates
 {: #renew-certificate}